openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Slim_Library_Models.md

 Refer to the [Mean and Scale Values for TensorFlow\*-Slim Models](#tf_slim_mean_scale_values) for the information why `--mean_values` and `--scale` command line parameters are used.

 ## Mean and Scale Values for TensorFlow\*-Slim Models <a name="tf_slim_mean_scale_values"></a>
 The TensorFlow\*-Slim Models were trained with normalized input data.
 There are several different normalization algorithms used in the Slim library.
-Inference Engine classification sample does not perform image pre-processing except resizing to the input layer size.
+OpenVINO classification sample does not perform image pre-processing except resizing to the input layer size.
 It is necessary to pass mean and scale values to the Model Optimizer so they are embedded into the generated IR in order to get correct classification results.

 The file [preprocessing_factory.py](https://github.com/tensorflow/models/blob/master/research/slim/preprocessing/preprocessing_factory.py) contains a dictionary variable `preprocessing_fn_map` defining mapping between the model type and pre-processing function to be used.
 The function code should be analyzed to figure out the mean/scale values.